OpenSILEX/opensilex-docker-compose/README.md

 ## Run minimal opensilex docker stack compose

-- Go to the project directory
+- With a terminal go to the project directory (where this readme is located).
 - You must run docker compose up command to start your installation:

 ```bash